 Casual Danger Dialogue: Played with, in that he's not the one in danger, but part of Dan's technique as an interrogator is to maintain a conversational tone or word choice even as the brutality of the interrogation escalates.

-Cloud Cuckoo Lander: Dan; he's an absolutely ruthless interrogator while he's on the job, but he also does things like feed ice cream to his pet monkeys.
+Cloud Cuckoo Lander: Dan; he's an absolutely ruthless interrogator while he's on the job, but off it, he does things like feed ice cream to his pet monkeys and later quits being an interrogator with the joking excuse that 'he's seen too many naked guys'.

 Comic Book Time: This film covers eight years, from 2003 to 2011 - a fair chunk of time, even to an adult.
 Despite this, no one but Dan ages visibly - and even then, all he gets is a receding hairline.